RocketSoftwareCOBOLandMainframe/BankDemo/demos/onprem/psql/README.md

    - Creates the enterprise server instance by using the ESCWA Admin API (almost exclusively).
    - Uses a single command-line utility, `caspcrd`, to create the default IBM CICS resource definition file.
    - Configures the enterprise server instance for use with JCL and the VSAM datasets are cataloged.
-   - Configures the enterprise server instance as a 64-bit server and can be reconfigured to deploy a 32-bit server (see below).
+   - Configures the enterprise server instance as a 64-bit server.
+You can change the configuration to deploy a 32-bit server (see *Step 6* in the procedure below).
    - Uses pre-built application modules.
    - Creates an ODBC system data source called `bank`.
    - Populates the database tables with sample data.